hyluvavu/thesis-project-an-aiops-system/README.md

 ## InfluxDB

-InfluxDB stores metrics and results.
+InfluxDB stores the results of anomaly detection and root cause analysis, and serves as a data source for data visualization.
 More details can be found [here](https://www.influxdata.com/).

 **Add Helm Repo and Update:**
 ```bash